kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 Architecture: All is coded in C++ native (no server based components needed, no Node.JS or Phyton scripts or websockets used), AUDIO handling coded nativelly in C++ for I2S devices (microphone and speaker).
 Just copy all .ino files into one folder and insert your personal credentials into the header sections.

 ESP32 chat device (Wifi connected) can be triggered by voice completelly (no Serial Monitor a/o keyboard a/o connected computer needed).
-Serial Monitor is optional (for alternative 'text' chats).
+Serial Monitor is optional (for alternative 'text' chats), useful in case the device is used only as _Text ChatGPT_ device only without voice (no Deepgram registration needed).

 # Workflow
 Explore the details in the .ino code, summary in a nutshell: